Spaces (software): Comparison

 Although Spaces was a new feature for Mac OS X 10.5, virtual desktops existed for quite some time on other platforms, such as Linux, Solaris, AIX and BeOS.
-Virtual desktops also existed for Windows and for Mac OS X via third party software., and it has been a standard feature on Linux desktops for a number of years.
-The first platform to implement multiple desktop display as a hardware feature was the Amiga 1000, released in 1985.
+Virtual desktops also existed for Windows and for Mac OS X via third party software.
+The first platform to implement multiple desktop display as a system feature was the Amiga 1000, released in 1985.
 Virtual Desktops were finally added to the Windows platform with Windows 10 in 2015.